hongfel3/BACH/README.md

 You will need to go into the files and change the paths to data (one liner).

 We can then evaluate performance on the test images.
 We aim to match the performance from the paper (78% image wise classification).
-A pre-trained model is included in this repository (best_model.h5).

 4. Run notebook (performance.ipynb)

 Per class we use 60 images for training and keep 20 for validation and 20 for testing.
 The CNN is implemented in [Keras](https://keras.io/) using [Tensorflow](https://www.tensorflow.org/) as a backend.

-# Results
+On running I achieve a test accuracy per patch of 0.68 and per image of 0.83